Contact

 Every child wants to do research.
-The Haus der kleinen Forscher Foundation helps educators to promote this urge with joy.
+The Little Scientists' House Foundation helps educators to promote this urge with joy.
 (German)

 1/1

 In a tech-driven world, responsible engagement in society requires an understanding of scientific and technological interrelationships.
 The earlier children learn these skills and abilities, the more opportunities will be available to them in their future.
-This is the principle behind The “Haus der kleinen Forscher” (Little Scientists’ House) Foundation, a national German foundation that includes Siemens Stiftung among its earliest supporters.
+This is the principle behind Little Scientists Foundation, a national German foundation that includes Siemens Stiftung among its earliest supporters.

 Working Area: